leighmcculloch/sshcrypt/README.md

 go get 4d63.com/sshcrypt/...
 ```

+## ECDSA Keys

+ECDSA Private Keys are currently known not to work correctly with sshcrypt.

 ## Example

 This example encrypts a file using an intermediary key, that is encrypted with an SSH Agent signature.